-- Electrical capacity of each unit (MW); - Expected annual energy production of station (MWh); - Description of power purchase arrangements (pricing not required), if any; - Detailed description of site, including maps, schematics where available, in particular showing any water diversions for hydro projects; - Description of operation of the generator, to clarify whether the operation may impose any environmental impacts that need consideration; - Description of fuel sourcing, particularly for projects using biomass fuels; - Details of any proportion of non-eligible fuel components (e.g. fossil fuels) that would need to be netted out, outlining how the Renewable Energy component would be quantified; - Details of auxiliary loads4 - Details of community and stakeholder consultation relating to the project; and, - Statement of Environmental Effects (see below); - ORER accreditation details (if applicable); - Confidentiality of information; - Other details required by the Program Manager - Please note that applicants are welcome to submit a copy of the ORER Application for Accreditation with the additional details marked with , or evidence that the ORER has deemed it ineligible for MRET Accreditation. - Please note that where generators are approved and used in a GreenPower Product, certain details provided above are released publicly under GreenPower reporting requirements (e.g. description of generator, name, location, owner and commissioning date).
+- Name, location (include postcode), owner of station, key contact (name and contact details), connection point; - Commissioning date, date of first operation of each unit (where available) and date of first sale of electricity; - Electrical capacity of each unit (MW); - Expected annual energy production of station (MWh); - Description of power purchase arrangements (pricing not required), if any; - Detailed description of site, including maps, schematics where available, in particular showing any water diversions for hydro projects; - Description of operation of the generator, to clarify whether the operation may impose any environmental impacts that need consideration; - Description of fuel sourcing, particularly for projects using biomass fuels; - Details of any proportion of non-eligible fuel components (e.g. fossil fuels) that would need to be netted out, outlining how the Renewable Energy component would be quantified; - Details of auxiliary loads2 - Details of community and stakeholder consultation relating to the project; and, - Statement of Environmental Effects (see below); - ORER accreditation details (if applicable); - Confidentiality of information; - Other details required by the Program Manager

+Please note that applicants are welcome to submit a copy of the ORER Application for Accreditation with the additional details marked with , or evidence that the ORER has deemed it ineligible for MRET Accreditation.

+Please note that where generators are approved and used in a GreenPower Product, certain details provided above are released publicly under GreenPower reporting requirements (e.g. description of generator, name, location, owner and commissioning date).